Yeovil Town F.C.: Non-League football

 Yeovil Football Club was founded in 1890, and shared its ground with the local rugby club for many years.
 Five years later, the current club was founded and named Yeovil Casuals and started playing home games at the Pen Mill Athletic Ground.
 In 1907 the name Yeovil Town was adopted, which on amalgamation with Petters United became Yeovil and Petters United.
 The name reverted to Yeovil Town before the 1946–47 season.

 The club came to national attention as 'giant-killers' during the 1948–49 FA Cup, in which they defeated Sunderland 2–1 in the fourth round, in front of a record home attendance of 17,000.
 They were defeated 8–0 in the following round by Manchester United.

 Between 1955 and 1973 they were champions of the Southern Football League three times, and runners-up twice.
 During this period, Yeovil Town applied for election to the Football League on a number of occasions, coming within a few votes of being elected in 1976.
-In 1979 the Glovers were founder members of the new national non-league division, the Football Conference.
+In 1979 the Glovers were founder members of the new national non-league division, the Alliance Premier League.
 In 1985, they were relegated to the Isthmian League.
 Yeovil won that championship in 1988 and returned to the Conference.

 There was success in the Bob Lord Challenge Trophy in 1990 and three years later Yeovil finished fourth in the Conference, their best finish ever.
 In January 1995, former Weymouth and Spurs player Graham Roberts was appointed manager, but demotion back to the Isthmian League soon followed.
 Yeovil secured promotion back into the Conference in 1997 after winning the Isthmian League with a record number of points – 101.

 Colin Lippiatt became manager for the 1998–99 season and brought Terry Skiverton to the club as a player.
 Gary Johnson took over as manager in June 2001 and Yeovil won the FA Trophy in his first season in charge with a 2–0 victory over Stevenage Borough in the final at Villa Park – the club's first major trophy.
 Yeovil Town earned promotion to the Football League in the following season, by winning the Football Conference by a record 17 points margin, accumulating 95 points and scoring 100 goals, remaining unbeaten at Huish Park.
 Their team included many top players, some of whom went on to play Premier League football.
 Notable players include Gavin Williams who moved to West Ham United, Lee Johnson, Chris Weale, Darren Way and Adam Lockwood.